-Did you know that Gloucester Road was one of Bristol’s busiest cycle routes?
+Did you know that Gloucester Road was one of Bristol’s busiest cycle routes (Building on success – lessons from Gloucester Road)?
 What’s more, the number of people cycling has doubled in the last ten years whereas motor vehicle numbers have dropped by a fifth.
 These facts can be seen from Department for Transport Traffic Counts.

 So what does this tell us?
 Bristol’s Cycling City money has been well spent?
 Not quite.
 Significant Cycling City money was not spent on Gloucester Road infrastructure as the end of project report makes clear.
 In fact people on bikes are using this route despite, not because of, its facilities for them.

 As anyone who has cycled into, or out of, the City on Gloucester Road knows the only “cycling infrastructure” is, essentially, paint and bus lanes.
 And bus lanes are for both a human on a bike (100 kilos) and a double decker (15 tons) – hardly fair or equal!

 Gloucester Road is popular because it goes where people on bikes want to go; travelling, often commuting, in and out of the City Centre from the populous and vibrant suburbs of North Bristol and South Gloucestershire.
 The road is direct, and compared to some of the nearby routes (for example, the Concorde Way), it has a much steadier, less steep gradient.